 Upon entering Africana, you realize why deposits for apartments are a good thing!
 This is a no-deposit, pay as you go accommodation, and it shows.
 The floors are dirty, the paint is peeling, and the bathrooms smell like mold.
 My room is actually okay, it’s large and has a window facing the front street, but the rest of the place leaves a bit to be desired.

-Going to the kitchen… Going to the kitchen… Kitchen for 10 A kitchen for 10!
+Going to the kitchen… A kitchen for 10!
 Note the hole in the ceiling…

 My first couple of days were spent in kind of a shock.
 There seemed to be no life in the building, student’s don’t really cook much and all of the doors were shut and unmarked.
 However, I’ve started to meet people here and am finding that I work with about half of them and the other half are graduate students in Zürich, three or four of which are studying music – and you know it from anywhere in the building.
 People are now starting to come out of the woodwork, a guy named Simon from Wales, a girl named Nadege from France and Daniel from Germany are just a few.